Webcampak/Documentation/webcampak3.x/src/docs/Learn/en_Logging.md

 ## Capture logs

-Most actions taken automatically by Webcampak when it captures and manipulates pictures are logged.
+Most actions are taken automatically by Webcampak when it captures and manipulates pictures are logged.
 Those logs provide timed events, not only the date and time but also the time it took to run some actions.

 The most relevant value in capture logs is the overall capture time (20.7s in the below capture).
 It gives an idea on the maximum capture rate to be supported by the system.